 I got this very sturdy solid wood dresser off Facebook Marketplace for $25.
 I originally wanted to use a Moroccan tile decoupage paper, but when I realized I didn’t have it on hand I went to Plan B, a stencil.

-Before I jump into all the details, here are the supplies I used.
+Before I jump into all the details, here are the supplies I used to create this Moroccan dresser look.

 (Note: These are affiliate links for which I earn a small commission at no extra cost to you.
 Thanks for your support!)